About

 The staff of the department have also engaged the public and communities by publishing many articles in newspapers and online news portals and providing comments and opinions for local and international newspapers and television networks.
 The Department has also developed the COVID-19 Epidemiology for Malaysia Dashboard.

-40 Years of Public Health Graduates
+50 Years of Public Health Graduates

-The Department celebrated its 50th anniversary in 2014 and the 40th anniversary of the Master of Public Health programme in 2013.
-In 2018 the Department launched a re-branding exercise to unify Public Health teaching, research and consultation with the launch of the PublicHealth@UM logo and tagline “Creating the future of Public Health”.
+The department celebrated its 50th anniversary in 2014 and the 50th anniversary of the Master of Public Health programme in 2023.
+In 2018, the department launched a rebranding exercise to unify Public Health teaching, research and consultation with the launch of the Public Health @ UM logo and tagline “Creating the future of public health”.

 Multi-Disciplinary Expertise Team

-The strengths of the SPM Department lie in her multi-disciplinary expertise pooled from our academics, the appointment of visiting professors from renowned universities, and the regular audit exercises on her curriculum by assessors from established universities in Australia and European countries.
+The strengths of the SPM Department lie in her multidisciplinary expertise pooled from our academics, the appointment of visiting professors from renowned universities, and the regular audit exercises on her curriculum by assessors from established universities in Australia and European countries.

 International Accreditation

-We ensure the relevance of our curriculum and quality of our teaching by joining the National Conjoint Committee of Public Health program at the national level, Asia-Pacific Academic Consortium for Public Health (APACPH), and ASEAN University Network (AUN) accreditations at the international level, besides meeting the standards as specified by the Malaysian Qualifying Agency (MQA) on our programme.
+We ensure the relevance of our curriculum and quality of our teaching by joining the National Conjoint Committee of Public Health programme at the national level, the Asia-Pacific Academic Consortium for Public Health (APACPH), and ASEAN University Network (AUN) accreditations at the international level, besides meeting the standards as specified by the Malaysian Qualifying Agency (MQA) on our programme.

 Public Health Research Centres